-- A-128.
+- A-130.
+ASA supports the use of biodiesel for electrical generation, industrial and home heating purposes, and supports promotion of U.S. soy biodiesel (bio-heat) in home heating oil markets.
+(2019) - A-131.
+ASA opposes importation of unfairly subsidized foreign biodiesel and renewable hydrocarbon diesel that is sold at levels below domestic production costs.
+(2019) - A-132.
 ASA supports educating legislators and the public about food and fuel as it relates to biodiesel production.
-(2017) - A-129.
+(2017) - A-133.
 ASA supports continued authorization and increased funding for the Bioenergy Program for Advanced Biofuels in the Farm Bill Energy Title to support and promote expanded production of domestic biodiesel.
-(2017) - A-130.
+(2017) - A-134.
 ASA supports the use of domestically produced biodiesel and renewable hydrocarbon diesel in national, state and regional programs to lower the carbon intensity of transportation fuels.
-(2019) - A-131.
+(2019) - A-135.
 ASA opposes tax incentives, subsidies, and RFS eligibility for co-processed renewable diesel.
 (2019)